AdvancedPhotonSource/cohere/docs/source/config_rec.rst

     device = (0,1,2,7)

 - algorithm_sequence:
-| mandatory, defines algorithm applied in each iteration during modulus projection by a sequence of lists.
-The first number in a list is a repeat, followed by lists of pairs, each pair defining algorithm and number of iterations to run the algorithm.
+| mandatory, defines algorithm applied in each iteration during modulus projection and during modulus.
+The "*" charcter means repeat, and the "+" means add to the sequence.
+The sequence might contain single brackets that defines a group that will be repeated by the preceding multiplier.
+The alphabetic entries: ER, ERpc, HIO, HIOpc define algorithms used in this iteration.
+The entries will invoke functions as follows: ER definition will invoke 'er' and 'modulus' functions, the ERpc will invoke 'er' and 'pc_modulus', HIO will invoke 'hio' and 'modulus', and HIOpc will invoke 'hio' and 'pc_modulus'.
+The pc_modulus is implementation of modulus with parcial ciherence correction.
+If defining ERpc or HIOpc the pcdi feature must be activated.
+If not activated, the phasing will use modulus function instead.
 | example:
 ::

-    ((3, ("ER",20), ("HIO", 180)), (1,("ER",20)))
+    algorithm_sequence = "2* (20*ER + 180*HIO) + 2* (20*ERpc + 180*HIOpc) + 20*ERpc"

 - hio_beta:
 | optional, default is .9.
 A parameter used in hio algorithm.